jerryshao2012/agentic-ai-tfsa/wxo_adk_external_agent/langgraph_python/README.md

 1. **Using IBM Cloud Web UI:**
    - Navigate to [IBM Cloud Code Engine Projects](https://cloud.ibm.com/containers/serverless/projects) and select **Create**.
 Name your project, for instance `wxo-agent-app-test1`.
-   - Or if project is created, copt the project name `ce-itz-wxo-688a2b3ac1fc751be4edfa`
+   - Or if project is created, copy the project name `ce-itz-wxo-688a2b3ac1fc751be4edfa`
    - Select the agent you created (`ce-itz-wxo-688a2b3ac1fc751be4edfa`) and choose the **Application** menu item from the left navigation panel.

    - Note: below are the commands to get the project name and resource group name